neil-edelman/boxes/readme.md

  ## <a id = "user-content-preamble" name = "user-content-preamble">Description</a> ##

 `&lt;K&gt;Set` is a collection of objects with a hash function and equality function that doesn't allow duplication\.
 Collisions are handled by separate chaining\.
-The maximum load factor is \{ln 2\}\.
+The maximum load factor is `ln 2` \.
 While in the set, the values cannot change in way that affects their hash\.

  - Parameter: SET\_NAME, SET\_TYPE
    `K` that satisfies `C` naming conventions when mangled; required\.